Dragoon 300: U.S. military variants

 In 1982, the U.S. Army accepted an initial delivery of at least six Dragoons from the first production batch.
 An unknown number (sources differ) from this batch was procured by the United States Navy.
-The first Army vehicles were used by the 9th Infantry Division High Technology Test Bed, in three forms — Personnel Carrier (3?), EW variant with AN/MSQ-103A Teampack system (2), and a video optical surveillance vehicle with a retractable long-range day/night surveillance system mounted in a modified Arrowpointe 25 mm two-man turret, and connected to an on-board data link.
+The first Army vehicles were used by the 9th Infantry Division high technology test bed, in three forms: personnel carrier (3?), EW variant with AN/MSQ-103A Teampack system (2), and a video optical surveillance vehicle with a retractable long-range day/night surveillance system mounted in a modified Arrowpointe 25 mm two-man turret, and connected to an on-board data link.
 This version was intended to provide field commanders and rear line command staff with a highly mobile, armour-protected observation capability.

-The electronic warfare version was apparently capable of simultaneous connections with a large (unknown) number of friendly aircraft including Command and Control platforms.
+The electronic warfare version was apparently capable of simultaneous connections with a large (unknown) number of friendly aircraft including command and control platforms.
 Its primary role was advanced battlefield direction finding and high speed communications jamming, although it had other ELINT and SIGINT capabilities.
 It used a tall hydraulically operated mast which was normally carried in the horizontal position on the vehicle's rear left side, protected by a brush guard and a weather shield.
 When the Teampack system was active, the mast could be quickly deployed into the vertical position.
-It also carried a 7.62mm M60 machine gun over on its right side, on the forward part of the roof.
+It also carried a 7.62 mm M60 machine gun over on its right side, on the forward part of the roof.